GoogleCloudPlatform/community/tutorials/appengine-serve-machine-learning-model/index.md

     return json.dumps({'y': y}), 200
 ```

 Here `MODEL` is a global variable for the trained machine learning model we are serving.
-To make sure it is loaded, we use the `before_first_request` decorator, which will be triggered by App Engine's health check requests:
+To make sure the model is loaded, we use the `before_first_request` decorator, which will be triggered by App Engine's health check requests:

 ```python
 MODEL_BUCKET = os.environ['MODEL_BUCKET']